 3. It is an important educational tool for Americans inside and outside of Wisconsin.
 Most Americans have little knowledge about the emerging struggle for food rights.
 The more they learn about the legal case against Vernon Hershberger, the more people will ask themselves a simple question: Why is the government of “America’s Dairy Land” expending huge resources to make this case against a humble farmer such a high priority?

-fundamental right to consume the milk from their own cow.
+4. It is an important educational tool for judges.
+Judges have been mostly buying into the regulator-prosecutor argument that there is no right to privately obtain whatever foods we want.
+The judge that bought into it most completely was Wisconsin Judge Patrick Fiedler, when he upheld the state’s case against two other farmers, Mark Zinniker and Wayne Craig, with his now infamous, “noÂ…fundamental right to consume the milk from their own cow.”
 But other judges have as well, in the Morningland Dairy and Dan Allgyer cases, just to name two.
 Now another judge, Guy Reynolds, is hearing the arguments, and being forced to think about hard issues here–the latest being whether Hershberger’s religious rights have been violated.Maybe some of this stuff will begin to take in the judge’s mind.

 5. It could be a model for jury nullification mobilizing efforts.
 The judge in the Hershberger case has helped the prosecution’s effort to prevent the jury that eventually judges the farmer from learning about jury nullification.
 But a budding organizing effort is seeking to educate Wisconsin citizens about jury nullification.
 Its success could get Hershberger off the hook, and help build momentum for similar outcomes in other cases.